MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Install-ADServiceAccount.md

 ```

 This command installs a standalone managed service account with the name SQL-HR-svc-01 in a read-only domain controller site, and passes the account password as a secure string.
-If a group managed service account is used, the service account must have the **PrincipalsAllowedToRetrieveManagedPassword** property set.

 ## PARAMETERS

 ### -AccountPassword
 Specifies the account password as a secure string.
-This parameter enables you to specify the password of a standalone managed service account that you have provisioned and is ignored for group managed service accounts.
+This parameter enables you to specify the password of a standalone managed service account that you have provisioned.
 This is required when you are installing a standalone managed service account on a server located on a segmented network (site) with read-only domain controllers (for example, a perimeter network or DMZ).
 In this case you should create the standalone managed service account, link it with the appropriate computer account, and assign a well-known password that must be passed when installing the standalone managed service account on the server on the read-only domain controller site with no access to writable domain controllers.
 If you pass both *AccountPassword* and *PromptForPassword* parameters, the *AccountPassword* parameter takes precedence.